Mars: Climate

 Mars has the largest dust storms in the Solar System, reaching speeds of over 100 mph.
 These can vary from a storm over a small area, to gigantic storms that cover the entire planet.
-They tend to occur when Mars is closest to the Sun, and have been shown to increase the global temperature.
+They tend to occur when Mars is closest to the Sun, and have been shown to increase global temperature.
+Seasons also produce dry ice covering polar ice caps.